tyronyiu/Uni/MGT370/Written_Report.md

 and intend to use in your essay, is paraphrased and in text references provided accurately using Harvard Referencing System.

+## Executive Summary

+This Report is intended to function as an analysis of Apple's choice to expand their business in the service sector.
+The report achieves to lay out why it is sense-full to pivot their *(Apple's)* aims towards a service providing future, diverging from the path of mass-market products.
+Knowing that there is value in focusing their efforts on the service sector, it is clear why the change was triggered.
+The fact that these changes have happened, enables the analysis of success and performance, thus how it was handled, which is vital for reporting.

+## Introduction

+A business finds itself inside certain environments, we consider the internal environment, only including everything within the company, as a collection of entities and as such the external environment only excluding what's within the company, now we also consider such as the industry, the geographical position and how certain attributes of the business are overlapping in environments.
+Within these environments, changes happen constantly, varying in scope and nature, thus being exerting more or less *force*.

 ## Apple and their migration from being a producer to service provider

 The smartphone market has seen incredible growth in its beginnings, everybody